A. J. Ofodile

-Anselm Aniagboso Ofodile Jr. (born October 9, 1973) is an American former professional football tight end in the National Football League (NFL) for the Baltimore Ravens, selected 158th overall by the Buffalo Bills in the fifth round of the 1994 NFL draft.
-He played college football at University of Missouri.
+Anselm Aniagboso Ofodile Jr. (/oʊˈfɑːdɪleɪ/ oh-FAH-dih-lay; born October 9, 1973) is an American former professional football player who was a tight end in the National Football League (NFL) for the Baltimore Ravens, selected 158th overall by the Buffalo Bills in the fifth round of the 1994 NFL draft.
+He played college football for the Missouri Tigers.
 He is now the head football coach of Festus High School in Festus, Missouri.